goodloop/autoware_auto_mirror/docs/howto/lgsvl.md

 ![Lexus2016RXHybridEdit](lexus-2016-rx-hybrid-edit.png)

-### Choosing a simulation
+### Choosing/creating a simulation

+Choose `Simulations` on the left to see the simulations screen.
+The LGSVL simulator lets you store and reuse multiple simulation configurations.
+To use an existing simulation, select the desired simulation and press the play button in the bottom right corner of the screen.
+The simulator should now start in the LGSVL window.

+To create a new simulation, follow the below steps:

 - Switch to the Simulations tab and click the `Add new` button
 - Enter a name and switch to the `Map & Vehicles` tab
 - Select a map from the drop down menu.
 If none are available follow [this guide](https://www.lgsvlsimulator.com/docs/maps-tab/#where-to-find-maps) to get a map.
 - Select the `Lexus2016RXHybrid` from the drop down menu.
-In the bridge connection box to the right enter the bridge address (default: `localhost:9090`)
+In the bridge connection box to the right enter the bridge address.
+For the default setting, use `127.0.0.1:9090`
 - Click submit

-### Starting the simulator

-Select the simulation and press the play button in the bottom right corner of the screen.

 ### Launching the ROS2 web bridge

 A version of `ros2 web bridge` is installed in the Autoware.Auto ade image.

-If only perception is required, then this version may be used.
+The method for launching the bridge depends on your use case.
+The following two sections cover the two primary uses.

+#### Use case 1: Only perception is required

 In a new terminal window, run:

 ```
 $ ade enter
 ade$ rosbridge
 ```

-#### From source

-If vehicle control, or the bridging of `autoware_auto_msgs` is desired, then the ros2 web bridge must be built from source.
+#### Use case 2: Vehicle control, or bridging of autoware_auto_msgs is needed

+In this case the ros2 web bridge must be built from source.
 In a new terminal window, run:

 ```
 $ ade enter